 Camping in a canvas tent is a unique experience that can provide you with a comfortable and cozy shelter in the great outdoors.
 However, to ensure the longevity and effectiveness of your canvas tent, you need to properly season or weather it.
-Seasoning or weathering is the process of treating the canvas with a waterproofing solution to improve its water resistance and durability.
+Seasoning or weathering a tent can refer to two different processes and this article will touch on both of them.

 I. Understanding the importance of seasoning or weathering your canvas tent

 When you first receive your cotton canvas tent, it’s essential to season or weather it before using it for camping.
-The canvas material used in tents is not naturally waterproof, and without seasoning, water can seep through the canvas, causing leaks and damaging the fabric.
+Cotton canvas used in most canvas tents is not naturally waterproof, and without seasoning, water can seep through the canvas, causing leaks and damaging the fabric.

 Seasoning your tent is also essential for improving its durability.
-The seasoning process involves impregnating the canvas fibers with a waterproofing solution, making them more resistant to rot, mold, and mildew.
+The seasoning process involves shrinking the canvas and impregnating the canvas fibers with a waterproofing solution, making them more resistant to rot, mold, and mildew.
 This also helps to reduce the risk of your tent fabric becoming damaged by UV rays, which can cause the material to break down over time.

-The material used in Elk Mountain Tents’ tents is naturally waterproof and generally cannot rot because it is a synthetic material.
+The material used in Elk Mountain Tents’ tents is naturally waterproof and cannot rot because it is a synthetic material.
+The holes do not need to be shrunken and then filled in like cotton canavs.
 That said, it can still be treated for fire protection (see our FAQ section), and it’s generally recommended to get a rainfly to protect the material from all elements to ensure that it lasts for decades.

 II.
 How to season or weather your canvas tent